-The following persons serve on the Committee in a personal capacity following the fifth session of the Meeting of the Parties held in November 2019:
+The following persons serve on the Committee in a personal capacity following the sixth session of the Meeting of the Parties held in November 2022:

 Mr. Jorge E. Viñuales holds the Harold Samuel Chair of Law and Environmental Policy at the University of Cambridge and is the Director of the Cambridge Centre for Environment, Energy and Natural Resource Governance (C-EENRG).
 He is also Of Counsel with LALIVE.
 Prior to joining Cambridge, he was the Pictet Chair of International Environmental Law at the Graduate Institute, Geneva, where he keeps a limited affiliation as Adjunct Professor of Public International Law.
 In 2016, he was elected Director-General of the Latin-American Society of International Law.
 Mr. Viñuales has also wide experience as a practitioner.
 He has worked on many cases under ICSID, UNCITRAL, ICC or LCIA rules, including several high profile inter-State, investor-State, and commercial disputes, and he regularly advises companies, governments, international organizations or major NGOs on different matters of environmental law, investment law, human rights, maritime delimitation and public international law at large.